Taeleus/tt_scanner_buddy/README.md

+### This is HEAVILY outdated now with all the Star Citizen updates and I dont know when ill circle back to this to give it some much needed love.

 # TT Scanner Buddy (Web Version)

 This is a Flask-based web application that identifies mined rock types and resources based on an RS signature.